Menu

 11. Cover with plastic wrap and refrigerate for a minimum of 4 hours or overnight.

-12. Preheat oven to 275ºF (140ºC).
+12. Preheat oven to 275º F (140º C).

 13. Uncover the aluminum pan and put on a foil-lined rimmed baking sheet.
 Bake for about 4 hours, until the meat is tender.

-15. Preheat oven to 350ºF (180ºC).
+15. Preheat oven to 350º F (180º C).

 16. Remove meat from the aluminum tray and cut it into very thin slices.
 Transfer to a bowl.

-18. Remove from oven and let it cool.
+18. Remove from oven and let cool.

-19. In a large non-stick skillet over medium-high heat, place meat and 1 tbsp (15 ml) fat.
+19. In a large non-stick skillet over medium-high heat, place meat and 1 tablespoon (15 ml) bacon fat.
 Stir occasionally, until meat is crisp and brown.
+Then transfer to a bowl.

-20. Then, transfer to a bowl.
-Chop the pineapple pieces into big chunks and serve with the meat, warm tortillas, onions, cilantro, salsa, and lime wedges.
+20. Chop the pineapple pieces into big chunks and serve with the meat, warm tortillas, onions, cilantro, salsa, and lime wedges.

 Notes

 In parts of Northern Mexico, this dish is called tacos de trompo when served on corn tortillas and gringas when served with cheese on flour tortillas.
 Tacos árabes, served in Puebla, are cut from a spit and served with pita bread.
-This variety has migrated to the US with Mexican immigration and has become quite popular.
+This variety has migrated to the United States with Mexican immigration and has become quite popular.